Using Loopback and MacOS Dictation to transcribe audio from files

 Monitoring audio during transcription

-While Dictation is running, MacOS will mute the default output device of your Mac, which results in playback not being audible.
-Beyond that, your Loopback device mutes the app audio by default, too.
+While Dictation is running, MacOS will mute the default output device of your Mac.
+As a result playback of the audio file will not be heard.

 If you wish to hear the audio as it’s transcribed, you can work around this from within Loopback: add the desired output device to the Monitors column of your device.